A summary of the Kingsmead Strategy for disadvantaged students.

-- To continue the excellent work of our feeder schools through the joint publication of a Policy for Pupil Premium – please scroll down to the penultimate section in this document
+- To continue the excellent work of our feeder schools through the joint publication of a Policy for Pupil Premium

-- To narrow the attainment and progress gap between the Pupil Premium and non-Pupil Premium students
+- To narrow the attainment and progress gap between the Pupil Premium and non-Pupil Premium students and students Nationally

 - To improve the attendance of Pupil Premium students at Kingsmead School

-- To provide excellent pastoral care and support for our most disadvantaged students through employing a Pupil Premium Co-ordinator, PSFAs a Student Support Welfare Officer and an enhanced Inclusion Centre
+- To provide excellent pastoral care and support for our most disadvantaged students through employing a Pupil Premium Co-ordinator, PSFAs, a Student Support Welfare Officer and an enhanced Inclusion Centre

 - To provide counselling support for our most vulnerable learners